 - Men age 55 to 80 years and women age 60 to 80 years

 - No previously documented cardiovascular disease (CVD), but at high cardiovascular risk

-- Either T2D (T2D) or at least three of the following risk factors:
+- Either type 2 diabetes (T2D) or at least three of the following risk factors:

 - Current smoking